 MSU Juneteenth Celebration

-This year marks the 5th Annual Juneteenth Commemorative Celebration at Michigan State University!
-This year’s theme, A Juneteenth Renaissance: Bridging Freedom's Legacy and Tomorrow's Vision, aims to celebrate and recognize the contributions of past and contemporary artists, scientists, and advocates who work tirelessly to center Black excellence in the fabric of American society and culture.
-The Juneteenth events at MSU will consist of an educational component and a celebration for all in the greater Lansing and mid-Michigan areas.
+This year marks the 6th annual Juneteenth Commemorative Celebration at Michigan State University!
+This year’s theme, Beyond Freedom: Building Futures, Protecting Our Past and Activating Change, aims to celebrate and recognize the contributions of past and contemporary artists, scientists and advocates who work tirelessly to center Black excellence in the American fabric.
+The Juneteenth events at MSU will include components focused on voting, entrepreneurship and storytelling.
+The event is open to all.

 About Juneteenth